Individual Therapy and Couples Counselling

 My approach

-Therapy: a space for support, growth, and appropriate challenge.
+Therapy: a space for support and growth

 My approach is informed by Transactional Analysis Psychotherapy, which uses the Ego-State model as well as Life Script analysis to identify patterns in relating, thinking, feeling, and behaving.
-For couples work, I also draw on the Bader-Pearson Developmental model of Couplehood, which provides a framework for both assessing and diagnosing the stage of relationship’s development, as well as treating relationship difficulties.
+For couples I also draw on the Bader-Pearson Developmental model of Couplehood, which provides a framework for both assessing and diagnosing the stage of a relationship’s development, as well as treating relationship difficulties.

-In addition to this, I am trained in a “relational model” of therapy, meaning I often share my own in-the-moment responses to what clients bring to therapy, rather than the more “blank slate” approach used in traditional talking therapies.
+In addition to this, I am trained in a “relational model” of therapy, meaning I often share my own in-the-moment responses to what clients bring to therapy, rather than the “blank slate” approach used in some traditional talking therapies.
 This process can be very effective in uncovering recurring self-defeating patterns and opening the way for healthier, more fulfilling ways of relating.

 These approaches all lend themselves well to providing both short-term symptom relief, and supporting longer-term depth work to address internal barriers to change.
 I do not use manualised therapy frameworks such as Cognitive Behavioural Therapy (CBT).